randyfasion/RandyPortfolio/README.md

 **Project 1 - Musical**

-    -Our project has fulfilled the following:
+Our project has fulfilled the following:

  * Uses a CSS framework other than Bootstrap
  * Deployed to GitHub pages
  * Interactive